 She was crouched up against a wall

-Frantically tearing through a little black purse
+Franticly tearing through a little black purse

 Like the world was gonna crumble and fall